AlexisVisco/Mc2Web/README.md

 // Configuration parameters and credentials
 $basicAuthUserName = "basicAuthUserName"; // The username to use with basic authentication
 $basicAuthPassword = "basicAuthPassword"; // The password to use with basic authentication
+$uri = "http://domain:port"; //The url of the rest service !

 $client = new Mc2WebLib\Mc2WebClient($basicAuthUserName, $basicAuthPassword);
 ```